justinleetyler/justinleetyler.github.io/catalog.md

 ### scalzi2017
 Scalzi, John. -- The collapsing empire -- Tor, 2017. -- Title from amazon.com, viewed Aug.
 9, 2020. -- Mode of Access: [World Wide Web](https://read.amazon.com/?aisn=B01F20E7CO) -- AISN B01F20E7CO. -- DDC 813.
+> Read 2020-01. -- Grade C. -r --
->Holy Empire of the Interdependent States and Mercantile Guilds, called “the Interdependency” for short.
+>Holy Empire of the Interdependent States and Mercantile Guilds, called “the Interdependency” for short. --
->Batrin Wu, Cardenia’s father, was formally Attavio VI, Emperox of the Holy Empire of the Interdependent States and Mercantile Guilds, King of Hub and Associated Nations, Head of the Interdependent Church, Successor to Earth and Father of All, Eighty-seventh Emperox of the House of Wu, which claimed its lineage to the Prophet-Emperox Rachela I, founder of the Interdependency and Savior of Humanity.
+>Batrin Wu, Cardenia’s father, was formally Attavio VI, Emperox of the Holy Empire of the Interdependent States and Mercantile Guilds, King of Hub and Associated Nations, Head of the Interdependent Church, Successor to Earth and Father of All, Eighty-seventh Emperox of the House of Wu, which claimed its lineage to the Prophet-Emperox Rachela I, founder of the Interdependency and Savior of Humanity. --
->Xi’an, capital world. -f
+>Xi’an, capital world. -f --
->The executive committee consisted of three guild representatives, three ministers of parliament, and three archbishops of the church.
+>The executive committee consisted of three guild representatives, three ministers of parliament, and three archbishops of the church. --
->Dalasýsla
+>Dalasýsla --
 >“Our father believed in the balance of power that has allowed the Interdependency to thrive: the parliament for the laws and justice; the guilds for trade and prosperity; the church for spirituality and community.
-And above them, the emperox, mother of all, for order.”
+And above them, the emperox, mother of all, for order.” --
 >Earth is where humans originally come from, and like on End, you could walk around on its surface.
 But the Earth isn’t part of the Interdependency.
-We lost contact with the Earth over a thousand years ago when the single Flow stream to it disappeared.”
+We lost contact with the Earth over a thousand years ago when the single Flow stream to it disappeared.” --
->We don’t know if they’re competent to find their asshole with a flashlight and a map.
+>We don’t know if they’re competent to find their asshole with a flashlight and a map. --
->“What does that abject pile of shit want?”
+>“What does that abject pile of shit want?” --
->she was the head of the Interdependent Church, technically the Cardinal of Xi’an and Hub,
+>she was the head of the Interdependent Church, technically the Cardinal of Xi’an and Hub, --
->the emperox was always the minister of parliament for Xi’an,
+>the emperox was always the minister of parliament for Xi’an, --
->Rachela I, prophet-emperox, the legendary founder of the Interdependency.
+>Rachela I, prophet-emperox, the legendary founder of the Interdependency. --
->rucksack -wotd
+>rucksack -wotd --
 >You tried to extort an imperial official in front of a fucking cop.
-You have to be spectacularly dense to try to pull a stunt like that.”
+You have to be spectacularly dense to try to pull a stunt like that.” --
 >I have two responses to that.
 One, fuck you, you shitty little example of a human.
-Two,
+Two, --
 >So you don’t listen to the story.
-You listen to the pattern.
+You listen to the pattern. --
 >Ghreni, it doesn’t matter whether you actually have anything to apologize for.
 The act of apologizing is the thing.
 You should know that already.
-That’s basic diplomacy.”
+That’s basic diplomacy.” --
->officious cockwomble.
+>officious cockwomble. --
->Guild Court of Grievances
+>Guild Court of Grievances --
->finally getting its comeuppance.
+>finally getting its comeuppance. --
 >“I’m continually confronted with the human tendency to ignore or deny facts until the last possible instant.
-And then for several days after that, too.
+And then for several days after that, too. --

+### scalzi-j-c
+Scalzi, John. -- The consuming fire. -- [S.n., 20--?]. -- [1] v. -- DDC 823.
+> Read 2020-01. -- Grade C. -r

 ### scalzi2020
 Scalzi, John. -- The last emperox. -- Tor books, 2020. -- Title from amazon.com, viewed Aug.
-9, 2020. -- Mode of Access: [World Wide Web](https://read.amazon.com/?aisn=B07QPGW9FS). -- AISN B07QPGW9FS. -- 813.
+9, 2020. -- Mode of Access: [World Wide Web](https://read.amazon.com/?aisn=B07QPGW9FS). -- AISN B07QPGW9FS. -- DDC 813.
 > Read 2020-08. -- Grade C. -r
->you fucking cognitive mudfart,
+>you fucking cognitive mudfart, --
->executive committee consisted of three ministers of parliament, three members of the Church of the Interdependency and three members of the guild houses.
+>executive committee consisted of three ministers of parliament, three members of the Church of the Interdependency and three members of the guild houses. --
->Her policy of “fuck you, what’s in it for me”
+>Her policy of “fuck you, what’s in it for me” --
->Grayland II, Emperox of the Holy Empire of the Interdependent States and Mercantile Guilds, Queen of Hub and Associated Nations, Head of the Interdependent Church, Successor to Earth and Mother to All, Eighty-Eighth Emperox of the House of Wu.
+>Grayland II, Emperox of the Holy Empire of the Interdependent States and Mercantile Guilds, Queen of Hub and Associated Nations, Head of the Interdependent Church, Successor to Earth and Mother to All, Eighty-Eighth Emperox of the House of Wu. --
 >3 deran wu is assassinated.
-Houses are moving resojrces to end. -s
+Houses are moving resojrces to end. -s --
->7 nadashe assembles the conspirators -s
+>7 nadashe assembles the conspirators -s --
 >One could anthropomorphize the Flow all one wanted, but the Flow would not agree or consent to it.
 It was literally alien to this universe.
-The only way to understand it was to take it on its own terms.
+The only way to understand it was to take it on its own terms. --
->extraneous dimwit
+>extraneous dimwit --
->12 kira resigns from the exec to infiltrate the conspiracy. -s
+>12 kira resigns from the exec to infiltrate the conspiracy. -s --
->Imperial Information Office -f
+>Imperial Information Office -f --
->Rachela concurred, and once again Cardenia was reminded that this version of Rachela was not burdened with ego, and was therefore not concerned with justifying her actions in any way.
+>Rachela concurred, and once again Cardenia was reminded that this version of Rachela was not burdened with ego, and was therefore not concerned with justifying her actions in any way. --
->15 kira is captured. -s
+>15 kira is captured. -s --
->18 kira gets thr crew on her side. -
+>18 kira gets thr crew on her side. - --
->19 the emporex is assassinated -s
+>19 the emporex is assassinated -s --
->20 ndine is chosen as empoorox, and the archbishop resignes. -s
+>20 ndine is chosen as empoorox, and the archbishop resignes. -s --
->23 greyland aappears as a ghose at nadase,s coronation, and announces tfhat fhe monopies ae over, and kirA is hed successod. -s
+>23 greyland aappears as a ghose at nadase,s coronation, and announces tfhat fhe monopies ae over, and kirA is hed successod. -s --
->so if you live in the United States, and you are reading this prior to November 2020, please do me a favor and (a) Register to vote, or check to make sure your registration is still valid, (b) Remember to vote on election day (or before if you take an early ballot) and (c) Try not to vote for anyone who is a whirling amoral vortex of chaos.
-I
+>so if you live in the United States, and you are reading this prior to November 2020, please do me a favor and (a) Register to vote, or check to make sure your registration is still valid, (b) Remember to vote on election day (or before if you take an early ballot) and (c) Try not to vote for anyone who is a whirling amoral vortex of chaos.  --

 ### sachaffner-j-s
 Schaffner, Jennifer. -- Scan and deliver / [by] Jennifer Schaffner, Francine Snyder, [and] Shannon Supple. -- Computer data (1 file : 167 kb) -- [S.l.] : OCLC, c2011. -- on 1 external hard drive. -- Title from cover. -- File name: (10095.pdf) -- DBID 10095 -- DDC 025.17.